borango/borango.github.io/how-to/prevent-sea-sickness/index.md

 ## Simple Cure

 A commonly known cure is watching the horizon.
-It is simple and it works without undestanding the cause of sea-sickness.
+It is simple and it works without understanding the cause of sea-sickness.
 Bingo.

 However, this cure does not apply when you can't see the horizon: at night or below deck.
 It also fails when you are busy with doing something that requires your full attention, like handling rope or navigating on a map.
 Or even worse, a combination: working at the chart desk or changing your clothes below deck.